FBI Joins Hunt For Kevin Bennett, Accused Of Multiple Rapes, Stalking Women In Philadelphia Area

 As for this latest victim, police say she was from out of state.
 She was treated and released at a local hospital and flew home the next day.

+Schiavo is the owner of Flaunt Fitness Pole and Ariel Studio in South Philadelphia.
+She danced in adult clubs for seven years and now trains and mentors other women in the industry.

+“Once we leave that parking lot we can be followed by anybody,” she said.

-Philadelphia police describe Benett as 5-foot-8, 175 pounds.
+Philadelphia police describe Bennett as 5-foot-8, 175 pounds.
 His last known address is in Indianapolis, Indiana.
-Police say he may be operating that gray Dodge Charger with Indiana tags 471A549.MORE NEWS: Candid Conversation With 6 Philadelphia Judges And Friends Who All Attended Same HBCU
+Police say he may be operating that gray Dodge Charger SXT with Indiana tags 471A549.MORE NEWS: Philadelphia Bicyclists Rally To Keep MLK Drive Closed To Traffic

 If you know Bennett’s whereabouts, you’re urged to call authorities.